Aberdeen Citizen

-The Aberdeen Citizen was the highest distributed free newspaper in Aberdeen.
-It was a weekly newspaper.
-Launched in 1989, as the Aberdeen Herald & Post, it was re-launched as its current title in 2002.
+The Aberdeen Citizen was a weekly free newspaper in Aberdeen.
+Launched on 26 August 1989 as the Aberdeen Herald & Post, it succeeded the Aberdeen Post and was re-launched as its most recent title in 2002.
+It was the highest distributed free newspaper in Aberdeen.
 It provided a round-up of the week's community news, sport and events to over 75,000 households in the city and surrounding areas.
 "We have a good team spirit at the Aberdeen Citizen and we work together to make sure that every resident in Aberdeen City and Shire gets their paper!"
-The Aberdeen Citizen expanded progressively since its launch in 1989 and won "The Best Free Newspaper In Scotland" Award.
+The Aberdeen Citizen expanded progressively since its launch and won "The Best Free Newspaper In Scotland" Award.

+In 2002, the Office of Fair Trading handed Aberdeen Journals a fine for predatory pricing for advertising in the Citizen.
+Its then-owners, Northcliffe Newspapers, expressed disappointment with the ruling.

 The paper's print version ceased publication on 23 May 2018.
-However, its online version has been merged with The Press and Journal (Scotland).
+However, its online version has been merged with The Press and Journal.